Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --db build [adapter.connection ...]

-Run these operation for all|the given connection(s):
+Run this operation for all|the given connection(s):

 * create
 * migrate